 Lindner has 22 years of experience in the electric industry and over 25 years of experience as an attorney.
 Prior to joining Pepco Holdings in 2018, Lindner served as director of Government and Regulatory Affairs for Exelon in the Mid-Atlantic, representing Exelon at regulatory agencies and before the legislature.
 She has also served as vice president of Energy Policy for Constellation, and commission advisor to the Maryland Public Service Commission.
 Prior to that, Lindner worked as a lawyer for the Constellation business.
 Her experience also includes transactional and securities law.

 Lindner serves as vice-chair on Maryland’s Climate Change Commission and is a commissioner on the Maryland Strategic Energy Investment Fund Advisory Board.

 She holds a Juris Doctor degree from Duke University School of Law and a bachelor’s in Business Administration from the University of Notre Dame.

-Murphy holds a Bachelor of Arts degree in Journalism from the University of Maine.
+Valencia holds a bachelor's degree in Journalism from The University of Texas at Arlington.

 Vice President, Regulatory Policy and Strategy